 In February 2021 BIDMC launched the HNI to fund Community Collectives in 6 priority neighborhoods in Boston: Allston/Brighton, Bowdoin/Geneva, Chinatown, Fenway/Kenmore, Mission Hill, Roxbury - and the City of Chelsea.
-The first round of funding focused on the Bowdoin/Geneva and Fenway/Kenmore neighborhoods.
+The first round of funding focused on the Bowdoin/Geneva and Fenway/Kenmore neighborhoods of Boston while the second round of funding focused on Boston's Chinatown neighborhood and the City of Chelsea.